linspector/uplink/README.md

 **THIS CODE IS AT A VERY EARLY STAGE OF DEVELOPMENT!
 USE AT YOUR OWN RISK!**

+**SINCE THIS CODE CHANGES EVERY DAY THE DOCUMENTATION MAY NOT BE CORRECT!**

 uplink is a tool to monitor the uplink status of AVM FRITZ!Box Cable and DSL based routers.
 It uses the TR-064 protocol over UPnP.

 ## Features